Urigo/angular-meteor/.docs/angular-meteor/client/content/tutorials/angular2/steps/tutorialAngular2.step_00.md

 the TypeScript compiler doesn't know anything about the location of the `angular2/angular2` module.
 To fix this, you will need to make use of TypeScript declaration files, which is a TypeScript way to inform the compiler about third-party API modules.

-After the first run, you will find tge `angular2-meteor.d.ts` file in the new folder called "typings".
+After the first run, you will find the `angular2-meteor.d.ts` file in the new folder called "typings".
 This file has been created by the package at start time and contains a special reference to Angular2 and Meteor declaration files.
 Link `app.ts` and `angular2-meteor.d.ts` by adding the next line at the top of `app.ts`: